-Pools which provide lane swimming, may remove a lifeline during periods of lane swimming or routine maintenance.
+Pools which provide lane swimming, may remove a lifeline during periods of lap swimming or routine maintenance.
+The lifeline shall be replaced following any maintenance activities or lap swimming to insure safety for recreational swimming.
 The lifeline shall be maintained in good condition.
 Connections for lifeline shall be recessed in the walls at appropriate locations, and in a manner which presents no hazard to swimmers.

 - I. First Aid Equipment.
 Each pool and other related facility shall have basic first aid equipment available to care for minor injuries. - J. Electrical Requirements.
-Wiring and grounding for lights and all electrical power for pool equipment must conform with the codes of the current edition of the National Fire Protection Association National Electric Code.
+Wiring and grounding for lights and all electrical power for pool equipment must conform to the codes of the current edition of the National Fire Protection Association National Electric Code.
 Ground fault protection shall be provided on all electrical circuits within the pool area.
-Junction boxes must be above the pool water level and not be a trip hazard. - K. Spa Timers.
-A 15 minute timer to activate the jet system shall be installed on all new or remodeled spa installations and shall be located at a distance that would require the bather to exit the spa to restart. - L. Signs and Safety Markings.
+Junction boxes must be above the pool water level and not be a trip hazard. - K. Spa Timers and Emergency Shut-Off Switch.
+A maximum setting of 15 minutes for the timer to activate the jet system shall be installed on all new or remodeled spa installations and shall be located at a distance that would require the bather to exit the spa to restart.
+An emergency shut-off switch shall also be required for all new or renovated spas and shall be conspicuously placed and accessible. - L. Signs and Safety Markings.
 All signs and depth markers must be clearly readable at all times. - 1.
 No Diving.
 This sign shall be displayed in conspicuous locations at all pools not meeting the minimum requirements for diving i.e., less than 5 1⁄2 feet deep.
 The sign shall read "NO DIVING" with minimum three (3) inch lettering.
-"NO DIVING" tiles placed conspicuously on the deck shall meet this requirement. - Warning No Lifeguard On Duty.
+"NO DIVING" tiles placed conspicuously on the deck shall meet this requirement. - 2.
+Warning No Lifeguard On Duty.
 This sign shall be posted at pools and other related facilities where lifeguard service is not required and not provided.
 The sign shall be in clearly legible letters at least three (3) inches high.
 The sign shall also state children should not use the pool without an adult in attendance. - 3.
 Spa Warning Sign.
-On a warning sign, precautions for spa patrons shall be posted which provides in similar language:
+On a warning sign, precautions for spa patrons shall be posted.
+The following language is recommended: